Who we are and how we are changing

 Queensland’s will continue growing over the forecast period, increasing to 6 million people in 2027.

 Western Australia is predicted to increase to 3 million by 2027, while South Australia will see slower growth, to reach 2 million.

 And, 67% of Australians live in and around capital cities, and this is anticipated to rise to around 70% in the next few years.

 Melbourne is predicted to be the largest city in Australia by 2066 with a forecasted population between 12.2 million and 8.6 million, surpassing Sydney in 2031.

 Brisbane will grow in size with an increase from 49% of Queensland’s population to 51% in 2027, becoming the majority part of Queensland’s population.

 The population of the Australian Capital Territory is set to increase to between 479,000 and 510,000 people closing the gap on Tasmania’s population, which is calculated to reach between 545,000 and 573,000 people in 2027.

 The Northern Territory is expected to increase to between 270,000 and 284,000 people in 2027.

-The demand for housing is a product of its necessity and the population size and forecast growth, currently at record levels both current and projected.
+The demand for housing is a product of its necessity and the population size and forecast growth.

 It’s also influenced by government policy, incentives, consumer confidence and unfortunately, at times, the media!